sbordeyne/rpg-text/README.md

 # rpg-text
  An object-oriented text RPG based loosely on the rules of Original Dungeons and Dragons.

+ This project has garnered some attention, and as per the license is completely open-source.
+Parts of this project are licensed under the OGL (Open Game License), for material that is the property of Wizards of the Coast, LLC.

 # License

 See [Licence](LICENSE)